Voting in South Carolina

 • U.S. Passport

-*If voter has a reasonable impediment to obtaining Photo ID, they may list that impediment and present current non-photo voter registration card, and sign an affidavit so the provisional ballot will count.
+If a voter has a reasonable impediment to obtaining a photo ID, they may list that impediment, present a current non-photo voter registration card and sign an affidavit at the polls in order to receive a provisional ballot.

 Voter ID in South Carolina